Brazil's Guarani suffer at the hands of violent ranchers

 The destruction of the forest has meant that hunting and fishing are no longer possible, and there is barely enough land even to plant crops.
 Malnutrition is a serious problem and since 2005 at least 53 Guarani children have died of starvation.

 Sugar cane plantations

 Brazil has one of the most highly-developed biofuels industries in the world.
 Sugar cane plantations were established in the 1980s and rely heavily on indigenous labour.
 Workers often work for pitiful wages under terrible conditions.
-In 2007, police raided a sugar cane alcohol distillery and discovered 800 Indians working and living in subhuman conditions.
+In 2007, police raided a sugar cane alcohol distillery and discovered 800 Indigenous people working and living in subhuman conditions.

 As many indigenous men are forced to seek work on the plantations they are absent from their communities for long periods and this has a major impact on Guarani health and society.
 Sexually transmitted diseases and alcoholism have been introduced by returning workers and internal tensions and violence have increased.